xgao35/website_redesign/content/05_erps/01_erps_in_gui.md

 </div>

-Once complete, a new Figure 2 window will appear showing the output of the simulation as in the figure below.
-The thin blue traces are net current dipole signals from individual trials while the thick blue trace is the average ERP, with histograms of the proximal and distal driving spikes shown above.
+Once complete, a new Figure window will appear showing the output of the simulation.
+The thin blue traces are net current dipole signals from individual trials, and the thick blue trace is the average ERP, with histograms of the proximal and distal driving spikes shown above.

-Next, let's create a new figure to view the simulation on top of the loaded data.
-Click on the `Visualization` tab and select the `[blank] 2row x 1col (1:3)` option from the `Layout template` dropdown menu, then select `Make figure`.
+Next, let's create a new figure to compare the simulation to the experiment data.
+Let's click on the `Visualization` tab, go to the `Layout template` dropdown menu, select the `[blank] 2row x 1col (1:3)` option, then select `Make figure`.

 You will see that our new figure has two subplots defined by ax0 and ax1, both of which are blank.
 Select the ax1 subplot and set the `Simution Data` to `ERPyes-3trials`.
 Set `Data to compare` to `yes_trial_S1_ERP_all_avg`, then click `Add plot`.